gnovo/aws-image-upload-api/README.md

 * As a user, I can register

-* As auser, I can log in
+* As a user, I can log in

 * As a user I can upload an image